BrandonE/monkeywizard/README.md

 # Monkey Wizard: Simian Sorcery

 Command a cult of banana conjuring simian sorcerers to defeat your wizard opponent.
-Visit [the game website](http://monkeywizard.herokuapp.com) where you will be transported to the top of an Aztec temple, where you will soon be matched up against another Monkey Wizard.
+Visit [the game website](http://monkeywizard.herokuapp.com) where you will be transported to the top of an Aztec temple.
+Practice dodging bananas and you will soon be matched up against another Monkey Wizard.

 ## How To Play
 - WASD: Move / Dodge